newville/wxmplot/doc/plotpanel.rst

   displays) and for each trace (color, linewidth, ...) are preserved for a :class:`PlotPanel`.
 A few specific notes:

    1. The title, label, and grid arguments to :meth:`plot` default to ``None``, which means to use the previously used value.

    2. The *theme* will set the color palette and make stylistic choices.
-      Choices include 'light' (the default), 'white-background', 'dark', 'matplotlib', 'seaborn', 'ggplot', 'bmh', 'fivethirtyeight', 'grayscale',
-      'dark_background', 'tableau-colorblind10', 'seaborn-bright',
-      'seaborn-colorblind', 'seaborn-dark', 'seaborn-darkgrid',
-      'seaborn-dark-palette', 'seaborn-deep', 'seaborn-notebook',
-      'seaborn-muted', 'seaborn-pastel', 'seaborn-paper', 'seaborn-poster',
-      'seaborn-talk', 'seaborn-ticks', 'seaborn-white', 'seaborn-whitegrid', and
+Choices include 'light' (the default), 'white-background', 'dark', 'matplotlib', 'seaborn', 'ggplot', 'bmh', 'fivethirtyeight', 'grayscale', 'dark_background', 'tableau-colorblind10', 'seaborn-bright', 'seaborn-colorblind', 'seaborn-dark', 'seaborn-darkgrid', 'seaborn-dark-palette', 'seaborn-deep', 'seaborn-notebook', 'seaborn-muted', 'seaborn-pastel', 'seaborn-paper', 'seaborn-poster', 'seaborn-talk', 'seaborn-ticks', 'seaborn-white', 'seaborn-whitegrid', and

    3. All *color* arguments can be a common color name ("blue", "red", "black", etc), a standard X11 color names ("cadetblue3", "darkgreen", etc), or an RGB hex color string of the form "#RRGGBB".

    4. *zorder* is the depth (that is, height above the plane of the screen) to draw the object at, controlling which element will be on top of others.
 By default, each :meth:`oplot` plots at a zorder of 10*(n+1), where n is the counter for the trace.
       That is, each subsequent trace is drawn *over* the previous, by defualt.

    5. *style* is one of ('solid', 'dashed', 'short dashed', 'long dashed', 'dotted', or 'dash-dot')

-   6. *drawstyles* is one of (``None``, 'steps-pre', 'steps-mid', or 'steps-post').  ``None`` connects points with a straight line between points.
+   6. *drawstyles* is one of (``None``, 'steps-pre', 'steps-mid', or 'steps-post').
+      ``None`` connects points with a straight line between points.
 The others give horizontal lines with a vertical step at the starting point ('step-pre'), mid-point ('step-mid') the ending point ('steps-post').
 Note that if displaying discrete values as a function of time, left-to-right, and want to show a transition to a new value as a sudden step, you want 'steps-post'.

-   7. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square', 'diamond', 'thin
+   7. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square',
-      diamond', 'hexagon', 'pentagon', 'tripod 1', or 'tripod 2').
+      'diamond', 'thin diamond', 'hexagon', 'pentagon', 'tripod 1', or 'tripod 2').

    8. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
 That is, with xmin=0, xmin=100, viewpad=5, the range for x will be [-5, 105].

    9. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
 The 'axes_style' option gives a little more control -- you can set this to either 'box' for a complete box, 'open' for left and right Axes lines only (same as *fullbox=False*), or 'bottom' which will suppress the top, right, and left Axes.

-   10. *legend_loc* sets the position of the leggend on the plot, and is one of ('ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc'') for ('upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center').
+   10. *legend_loc* sets the position of the leggend on the plot, and is one of 'ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc' for 'upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center'.

    11. The *delay_draw* option will delay the actual drawing the plot to the screen.
 This can be give a noticeable speed up when plotting multiple line traces at once.
 See also :meth:`plot_many` for a convenience function to plot many traces at once.

    12. For more on using data with dates or times, see :ref:`sect_datetime`.

   All of these values, and a few more settings controlling whether and how to display a plot legend can be